 Year 5 - Sycamore Class

 Children in Year 5 are encouraged to take an active role in their own learning and to be ‘lifelong learners’, taking their learning beyond the school walls.
+Children are encouraged to be a good role model to other pupils through our in-depth teaching of the Jigsaw (PSHE) curriculum and develop a respect for each other’s differences as they grow and mature.

 In Mathematics, children in Year 5 extend their understanding of the number system and place value to include larger numbers.
-Stronger connections are made between multiplication, division, fractions and percentages, and children will apply their knowledge to creative problem solving tasks in order to reach a mastery level in each area through the teaching of reasoning, fluency and problem solving skills across a range of progressively challenging concepts.
+Stronger connections are made between multiplication, division, fractions and percentages, and children will apply their knowledge to creative problem-solving tasks in order to reach a mastery level in each area through the teaching of reasoning, fluency and problem-solving skills across a range of progressively challenging concepts.
 Power Maths lessons encourage and support our growth mindset approach to learning.

 Science captures the interest of the Year 5 children through topics surrounding: plants and animals, materials, forces, and Earth and Space.
 Children explore these areas through a range of exciting experiments and observations!
 By the end of the year, children are developing their confidence in designing, planning and conducting an experiment as well as reporting and presenting their findings, alongside developing their understanding of the different types of scientific enquiry and when to use these appropriately.
 Children are then able to comment on the reliability of their results, which often use more complex methods of data presentation.